 Alex Sanchez: The God Box.
 American teen fiction, also of the ‘challenges of high school’ type; engages the question head on throughout the book.

 Sarah L. Young, Plus One.
 Another American YA book.
 One of the narrators is bisexual and (presumably) Roman Catholic; there’s quite a lot of discussion about how her faith affects her reaction to an unplanned pregnancy, but she doesn’t seem to experience any conflict between her faith and her sexual orientation.
-(Reviewed here.)
+Reviewed here.
+(Edit: unfortunately the publisher has folded, but you may be able to pick up a second-hand copy.)